He’s back !

 '...They decided to call it the Swindon Association Football Club, but they found the name rather a mouthful to shout out, so they changed the name to the Spartans.
-They 'played the first game on a field not far away, it being kindly lent by Mr Hooper Deacon, who was always a friend of sport.....
+They played the first game on a field not far away - opposite The Wharf - it being kindly lent by Mr Hooper Deacon, who was always a friend of sport.....'

-So Swindon Town F C was founded in 1879, although they did not adopt the present title until 1883, two years after Reverend Pitt had left the town.
+So Swindon Town was founded in 1879 as Swindon AFC, although they did not adopt the present title until 1883 - after Reverend Pitt had left the town.

 There have been conflicting reports down the years as to exactly when Swindon Town turned professional.